-I am so excited to be joining the Middle School this year to support you as you navigate life as middle schoolers.
-I will be focusing on creating a positive learning environment for all students in middle school and that starts with you reading this handbook.
+I am excited to support you as you navigate life as middle schoolers.
+I will focus on creating a positive learning environment for all middle school students, and that starts with you reading this handbook.

 At Hillel Torah, we want every student to enjoy a positive, respectful, and welcoming school environment.
-Creating this environment is a team effort involving students, teachers, administration, and parents - we all need to do our part.
+Creating this environment is a team effort involving students, teachers, administration, and parents - we all must do our part.